Linear Convergence of Adaptively Iterative Thresholding Algorithms for Compressed Sensing: Introduction

 \section{Introduction}

-Let $A\in \mathbf{R}^{m \times n}$, $b\in \mathbf{R}^m$, and $x \in \mathbf{R}^n$, compressed sensing {\cite{Donoho06}}, {\cite{Candes06}} solves the following constrained $\ell_0$-minimization problem
+Let $A\in \mathbf{R}^{m \times n}$, $b\in \mathbf{R}^m$ and $x \in \mathbf{R}^n$.
+Compressed sensing {\cite{Donoho06}}, {\cite{Candes06}} solves the following constrained $\ell_0$-minimization problem

-where $\epsilon \in \mathbf{R}^m$ is the noise and $\|x\|_0$ denotes the number of the nonzero components of $x$.
+where $\epsilon \in \mathbf{R}^m$ is the measurement noise, $\sigma\in \mathbf{R}$ is the noise variance and $\|x\|_0$ denotes the number of the nonzero components of $x$.
 Due to the NP-hardness of problem (\ref{L0MinExact}) \cite{MallatMP1993}, approximate methods including the greedy method and relaxed method are introduced.
-The greedy method approaches the sparse solution by successively incorporating one or more components that yield the greatest improvement in quality {\cite{MallatMP1993}}.
-These algorithms include orthogonal matching pursuit (OMP) {\cite{PatiOMP1993}}, {\cite{TroppOMP2007}}, stagewise OMP (StOMP) {\cite{DonohoStOMP}}, regularized OMP (ROMP) {\cite{Needell2010ROMP}}, compressive sampling matching pursuit (CoSaMP) {\cite{CoSaMP}} and subspace pursuit {\cite{DaiSP}}.
-The greedy algorithms can be quite fast, especially when the optimal solution is ultra-sparse.
-However, when the signal has many non-zeros or the level of the observational noise is relatively high, the performance of the greedy algorithms is not guaranteed.
+The greedy method approaches the sparse solution by successively alternating one or more components that yield the greatest improvement in quality {\cite{MallatMP1993}}.
+These algorithms include iterative hard thresholding (IHT) \cite{FoucartRIP2010}, accelerated hard thresholding (AHT) \cite{ Cevher2011}, ALPS \cite{kyrillidis2011recipes}, hard thresholding pursuit (HTP) \cite{foucart2011hard}, CLASH \cite{kyrillidis2012combinatorial}, OMP {\cite{PatiOMP1993}}, {\cite{TroppOMP2007}}, StOMP {\cite{DonohoStOMP}}, ROMP {\cite{Needell2010ROMP}}, CoSaMP {\cite{CoSaMP}} and SP {\cite{DaiSP}}.
+The greedy algorithms can be quite efficient and fast in many applications, especially when the signal is very sparse.

 The relaxed method converts the combinatorial $\ell_0$-minimization into a more tractable model through replacing the $\ell_0$ norm with a nonnegative and continuous function $P(\cdot)$, that is,